whtf0x/flask-sl/README.rst

         else:
             return 'Hello, visitor!'

-A decorator :meth:`sl_required` is provided to limit routes to SL-based requests::
+A decorator *sl_required* is provided to limit routes to SL-based requests::

     @app.route('/sl_only')